Casey Jones (Grateful Dead song)

 "Casey Jones" is a song by the American rock band the Grateful Dead.

 Theme

 "Casey Jones" is about a railroad engineer who is on the verge of a train wreck due to his train going too fast, a sleeping switch man, and another train being on the same track and headed for him.
 Jones is described as being "high on cocaine" (the song even makes a double entendre of advising Jones to "watch his speed").
 It was inspired by the story of an actual engineer named Casey Jones.
 The engineer's exploits were also sung of in an earlier folk song called "The Ballad of Casey Jones", which the Grateful Dead played live several times.

 The Grateful Dead's song bears no resemblance whatsoever to the actual train wreck, nor do most versions of the traditional song.
-Despite numerous songs mentioning Casey Jones, there has never been a song that tells the story accurately (although Johnny Cash's version of the traditional song comes closer than most).

 Conception

 The music was written by Jerry Garcia, and the lyrics are by Robert Hunter.
 Hunter stated in a 2015 interview with Rolling Stone that "'Casey Jones' didn't start out as a song, it just suddenly popped into my mind: 'Driving that train, high on cocaine, Casey Jones, you better watch your speed.'
 I just wrote that down and I went on to whatever else I was doing, and some time later I came across it and thought, 'That's the germ of a pretty good song.'"